canimus/uci_data_analysis/CodeBook.md

 The following line obtains the list of indexes in the columns that will be used in the `tidy.df` data frame.
 This line collects the required means and standard deviation columns required in the study.

+The `grep` command in R allows the use of regular expressions to match specific strings and obtain the matching conditions in a data frame.
+One important aspect during the implementation of this filtering routine is the use of scape characters for `(` using the `\` back slash scape character.

 ```R
 features.filtered <- rbind(features[grep("mean\\(", features$V2),], features[grep("std\\(", features$V2),])
 ```